Porthcurno: Wireless Point

 A small headland to the west of the Minack Theatre called Pedn-men-an-Mere, which is now owned by The National Trust, (Cornish: 'rocky headland by the sea') is known locally as 'Wireless Point'.
 Here, exposed areas of granite bedrock and concrete plinths retain the preserved remains of the base and guy wire tether points of a wireless telegraphy antenna mast that was erected in 1902 by the Eastern Telegraph Company.
 It was thought that this was used to 'spy' on the early wireless transmissions by Marconi, a developer of radio, from the Poldhu cliff top about 17 mi to the east, across Mount's Bay on the west side of the Lizard Peninsula.
 In those days Marconi's 'wireless telegraphy' was seen as a potential threat to the established 'cable and line telegraphy' on which the security of Porthcurno and many jobs depended.
 A small hut was built nearby to house the early wireless equipment and remained there for a further 21 years.
 The company mistakenly concluded that Marconi's efforts posed no threat to their cable business.
 Marconi's secretive development of the Shortwave Beam Wireless System at Poldhu would be so successful that Eastern and many other cable telegraph companies were forced into near-bankruptcy by 1928.

 There is a pair of large boulders near the cliff edge of which the smaller one, weighing about 5 tons, can be rocked by the weight of one adult.

+Cornish wrestling

+Cornish wrestling tournaments, for prizes, were held in Porthcurno in the 1800s.